mlovretovich/quest-result/README.md

 ## Given more time, I would improve...
 There are a number of changes I would make to this project given time.
-* it does bother me that the docker check does not pass.
+1. it does bother me that the docker check does not pass.
 If this were a hard requirement and I am unable to debug the source code I would include a version of the application that runs on a simple ec2 instance.
-* Add further network security.
+2. Add further network security.
 The Application should not need public IP addresses but for some reason I could not get it to pass health checks with a private IP.
 It's difficult to debug through without source code.
+3. I would make the application environment aware. staging/qa/production environments created using aws organizations separate accounts.
-* Create
+4. Create
-* CI/CD
+5. CI/CD with my preferred git flow:
 * * git actions to include terraform plans on pull requests
-*
+* * commits to main trigger a deployment into the staging environment
+* * pushed tags trigger a deployment into the production environment.